Private Credit is Booming. Technology Due Diligence Hasn't Caught Up..

 The European and UK Picture

-Europe still lags the US significantly in penetration, which is precisely why the growth opportunity is so compelling.
-Non-bank lending market share in Europe and the UK currently sits at around 12%, compared to 75% in the US.
+Europe still lags the US significantly in penetration.
+Non-bank lending market share in Europe and the UK sits at around 12%, compared to 75% in the US.
 Bank lending still accounts for roughly 50% of corporate credit in Europe versus around 25% in the US.
-That gap is the opportunity.
+That gap is where the growth is heading.

-The European shift is accelerating markedly.
-European and UK-focused fundraising grew nearly 40% year-on-year in 2025, while North American fundraising actually declined.
+The shift is accelerating.
+European and UK-focused fundraising grew nearly 40% year-on-year in 2025, while North American fundraising declined.
 In Q1 2025, Europe-focused private credit funds raised $25.7 billion, nearly tripling the $9.3 billion raised by US-focused counterparts.
 BlackRock projects European private credit AUM to exceed €450 billion by end of 2025 and to double by 2030.

 In the UK specifically, UK-focused funds raised £15.2 billion in 2024, a 14% increase from the previous year.
 The UK, France, and Germany remain the most mature European markets, while Italy and Spain together recorded more than 80 transactions in 2024, double the volume from 2023.